maoxuli/netb/README.md

 ## Build NetB

-NetB is currently in dense development and the supporting platforms will include Linux, FreeBSD, Mac OSX, Solaris,and Windows.
-While to date, the major work of development is on Mac OSX EI Capitan.
-The pre-release version on Mac OSX and Linux should be completed recently.
+NetB is currently in dense development and the supporting platforms will include Linux, Mac OSX, Windows, and the major OS on Raspberry PI.
+While to date, the major work of development is on Mac OSX EI Capitan and OpenMediaVault.
+The pre-release version will be ready soon.
 Please follow our updates.

-1. Build NetB Static Library
+1. Build NetB Library

-The target of "all" in make file is used to build a static library, which by default produces an output file libnetb.a in "lib" folder, based on all source code in "netb" folder.
+The target of "all" in make file will build a static library, which by default produces an output file libnetb.a in "lib" folder, based on all source code in "netb" folder.

 Build NetB static library with:
 ```shell